isomerpages/sportsg-corp/media-centre/speeches/_posts/2014-06-27-post-Speech By Richard Seow Chairman SINGSOC At The SINGSOC SingTel Partnership Agreement Ceremony.md

 description: ""
 image: ""
 ---
 ### **Speech By Mr Richard Seow, Sport Singapore Chairman And Chairman Of Sponsorship And Marketing Advisory Sub-Committee, SINGSOC At The SINGSOC-SingTel Partnership Agreement Ceremony**

-Mr Lawrence Wong, Minister for Culture, Community and Youth and Chairman, Steering Committee, SINGSOC
+Mr Lawrence Wong, Minister for Culture, Community and Youth and Chairman, Steering Committee, SINGSOC,<br>

-Mr Yuen Kuan Moon, CEO, Consumer Singapore, SingTel
+Mr Yuen Kuan Moon, CEO, Consumer Singapore, SingTel,<br>

-Your excellencies and dignitaries from Southeast Asia
+Your excellencies and dignitaries from Southeast Asia,<br>

-Mr Lim Teck Yin, Chairman, Executive Committee, SINGSOC
+Mr Lim Teck Yin, Chairman, Executive Committee, SINGSOC,<br>
 Ladies and Gentlemen

 A very good evening to you all and thank you for joining us for another significant milestone in our journey towards the 28th SEA Games.